 That is to be expected though when we are providing a limited context for the questions, that context being the existing service or advice offerings.

-However, perhaps in the face of great changes in remuneration methods and volumes, or even entire practice models, we could actually ask customers what they want in the way of products or services, and then figure out ways to deliver what it is the customers say they actually want to buy at a price they are willing to pay.
+However, perhaps in the face of great changes in remuneration methods and volumes, or even entire practice models, we could actually ask customers what they want in the way of products or services and then figure out ways to deliver what it is the customers say they actually want to buy at a price they are willing to pay.